postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 Each team member must have a minimum of one role assigned to them.

 Teams may have two support accounts at no additional cost.
-Support accounts are defined as members with only admin or billing roles.
+Support accounts are defined as members with only Admin or Billing roles.

 > Roles can also be assigned via [groups](/docs/administration/managing-your-team/user-groups/).